 3. Walk and Run Capabilities

 When you jog, it is important that the front wheel of your stroller is fixed so that you are not swerving while you are running which may cause an accident.
 However, it is really difficult to walk a stroller around a curve if you have a fixed wheel.
-I recommend getting a stroller that will allow you to change the front wheel between being fixed or being able to swivel.
+I recommend getting a stroller that will allow you to change the front wheel between being fixed or being able to swivel, like the Chicco TRE Titan Stroller.
 This will enable the stroller to have both walk and run capabilities.

 4. Compatible with Extra Features

 There may be some special features that you need, such as a drink console or an infant car seat adapter.
 If you live in a cold climate, you may want a weather shield as well.
 I really like having a tray for my son to have his snacks.
 Make sure you get a stroller that will allow you to have the special extra features that meet your lifestyle.

 Get a running stroller that has many tested safety features.
 It can be very dangerous to run with an infant so make sure that your stroller not only has safety features but also that your child is properly strapped in and all the features are working.
 And ask your doctor before taking your child running – there is usually an age or weight requirement for safety reasons.